mikeMoreno/my-watch-later/README.md

 This [userscript](https://en.wikipedia.org/wiki/Userscript) gives you your own Watch Later that YouTube can't touch.

-It's under active development right now, but I'll have it on [Greasy Fork](https://greasyfork.org/) once it's stabilized a bit.
+It's available on [Greasy Fork](https://greasyfork.org/en/scripts/576490-my-watch-later), or you can copy and paste it right from [Codeberg](https://codeberg.org/michaelmoreno/my-watch-later/raw/branch/master/my-watch-later.js).

 Don't expect anything flashy, it's for my own personal use first and foremost.